 In view of this new law, covered New York City employers should consider:

 - Updating employee handbook policies and procedures to reflect the new reasonable accommodation and cooperative dialogue requirements, including the process to request a reasonable accommodation and document whether an employer has granted or denied a reasonable accommodation request.

 - Training supervisors on lawful hiring–particularly with respect to job candidates who may need reasonable accommodations for disabilities, religious practices/beliefs, pregnancy, childbirth and related medical conditions, victims of domestic violence– and on recognizing and properly and lawfully responding to requests for reasonable accommodations.

-- Providing the mandatory notice and information to employees explaining their rights to reasonable accommodations for: (1) disabilities; (2) religious needs; (3) pregnancy, childbirth, and related medical conditions; and (4) victims of domestic violence, sex offenses, or stalking, and the cooperative dialogue process.
+- Providing information to employees explaining their rights to reasonable accommodations for: (1) disabilities; (2) religious needs; (3) pregnancy, childbirth, and related medical conditions (written notice or posting required); and (4) victims of domestic violence, sex offenses, or stalking, and the cooperative dialogue process.

 - Creating and providing a reasonable accommodation request form for employees, and document employer determinations on granting or denying reasonable accommodation requests.
 Ensure that any medical information is kept separate from personnel files, and in a locked cabinet, with limited access to those with a “need-to-know.”

 - Reviewing NYC Commission on Human Rights guidance for employers and places of public accommodation on reasonable accommodation of disabilities.

 Our employment law department conducts training on lawful hiring and handling reasonable accommodations and updates employee policies.
 Please contact Lisa Brauner, Head of Perlman & Perlman LLP’s Employment Law Practice, at: firstname.lastname@example.org or 212-889-0575 to schedule a training (and update the employee handbook) for your organization.